in a minimally invasive approach.

-- Bleeding gums when you brush your teeth
+Bleeding gums when you brush your teeth

-- Redness or swelling of the gums
+Redness or swelling of the gums

-- Bad taste in your mouth
+Bad taste in your mouth

 How do we treat Gum Disease?

-Aiming to control Gum Disease, preventing it from worsening, we offer Periodontal Disease Treatment to eliminate the swelling and to improve the appearance of your gums.
-Our Periodontal Disease Treatment can be used to prevent and treat the condition in a way that’s minimally invasive and as painless as possible.
+To control Gum Disease and prevent it from worsening, we will eliminate the swelling and improve the appearance of your gums.
+Our Periodontal Disease Treatment is minimally invasive and as painless as possible.